What Composr is not

 - We are an Open Source non-compiled product, meaning programmers can make changes to the underlying PHP code easily.
 Further to this, we have a sophisticated override system that lets you change all parts of the system in a pin-pointed way.

 Composr does not have a segregated admin section in the common sense.
-Composr gives you complete permissions & privileges control, allowing you to control exactly what you want areas you wish to give users and staff.
-The divisions are not hard-coded how a third party developer thinks it should be.
+Composr gives you complete permissions & privileges control, allowing you to control exactly what areas you wish to give users and staff.
+The divisions are not hard-coded how a third party developer thinks they should be.

 We don't have advanced inbuilt analytics and we don't try and replace image editing software.
 The reason is simple – there are already great options for these out there, and there is no disadvantage to just using those options.
 We really believe very strongly in the importance of integration in order to create a consistent website and brand experience, and to make administration saner, but we don't need to reinvent the wheel when these kinds of advantages don't apply.
 So enjoy Google Analytics and Paint.net, and we'll continue to invest our time in the great innovative features you love.